NeoSkin7/Website/site/content/skinnermedia/index.md

 ## Projects

-We've worked on a number of projects over the years, such as SkinnerScience and LearnToCode and have active partnerships with the Poole North Scout Group and LocalAreaRadio.
+We've worked on a number of projects over the years, such as [SkinnerScience](https://skinnerscience.netlify.app) and [LearnToCode](https://learn-tocode.netlify.app) and have active partnerships with the Poole North Scout Group and LocalAreaRadio.
 Our web-design branch, The Crofton, produces the websites for all of our projects and some of our partners.

+You can view our projects [here](https://neoski.tk/projects)

+# The Team

+You can find out about our team [here](https://neoski.tk/skinnermedia/team).

+# The Crofton

+You can find out about The Crofton [here](https://neoski.tk/skinnermedia/crofton).